-If you want your Medicare coverage to begin as soon as you turn 65, it’s a good idea to apply 3 months before your birthday.
-If you wait until the month of your birthday, your coverage might not start until 1-3 months after you turn 65.
+If you want your Medicare coverage to begin as soon as you turn age 65, it’s a good idea to apply 3 months before your birthday.
+If you wait until the month of your birthday, your coverage might not start until 1 to 3 months after you turn age 65.

-If you didn’t sign up for Medicare Part A and B during your IEP, you can still sign up for Medicare between January 1 and March 31, during the general enrollment period.
+If you didn’t sign up for Medicare parts A and B during your IEP, you can still sign up for Medicare between January 1 and March 31, during the General Enrollment Period.
 If you didn’t sign up for Medicare when you first became eligible, you may have to pay a penalty and your premiums might be higher.

-If you’ve already enrolled in Medicare in Florida but you’d like to switch to a different plan or change your coverage, you may do that during the Medicare open enrollment period (OEP), from October 15 through December 7, 2020.
+If you’ve already enrolled in Medicare in Florida but you’d like to switch to a different plan or change your coverage, you may do that during the Medicare Open Enrollment Period from October 15 through December 7.